 Source Organization Comment WMPO Staff Recommendation/Resolution David Hollis Town Manager, Leland / CAC Member This must be a mistake for the Old Fayetteville Road project. \$35 million for widening 2 existing lanes for 1.5 miles.
 The Town's project will install the multi-use path and widen one side of the road with 2 feet of asphalt and 2 feet of curb and gutter for about a mile of the road.
 The cost is currently projected at \$2.2 million.
 A similar project on page 317 that is twice as long, to widen and install a bike lane on Blue Clay Road, is \$1.4 million.
 Utilizing NCDOT's Priortization cost estimation tool, the project cost was estimated to be \$2,260,000 in 2020.
 With the application of a 3% annual inflation rate, project year cost estimate is \$3,521,006.
-This cost amendment resulted in an additional funding available to fiscally constrain additional projects.
-Per the initial project rankings and the additional funds, the following projects can be added to the fiscally constrained roadway project list.
-RW-222 Independence Blvd Widening; RW-42 US 17 Access Management Improvements; RW-175 NC 210 and Island Creek Road Intersection Improvements.
-Resolution: Update revised cost estimate in tables and cutsheets.
-Recommend addition of RW-222, RW-42, and RW-175 to fiscally constrained roadway project list.
+This cost amendment resulted in an additional funding available to fiscally constrain additional fundis, the following project rankings and the additional funds, the following projects can be added to the fiscally constrained roadway project list RW-222 Independence Blvd Widening, RW-42 US 17 Access Management Improvements; RW-175 NC 210 and Island Creek Road Intersection Improvements.
 David Hollis Town Manager, Leland / CAC Member The path for the NC 133 to Hwy 17 Connector project will not likely run through the existing Jackies Creek neighborhood.
 It would be better to show the line through the vacant Cameron tract to the south to keep from getting people upset and give a more reasonable proposed location.
 Project to be shown south of established neighborhoods.
 Resolution: Revise maps as recommended.
 Al Schroetel Cape Fear Cyclists / WMPO BPAC looking at the top Bike/Ped projects in the Fiscally Constrained tables (pages 35 to 37) it does seem that the Northeastern portion of the WMPO region is underrepresented.
 However, that is the section that has the greatest projected growth (Page 31).
 Several bicycle and pedestrian facilities are committed for funding, in design, and/or under construction in the northeast portion of the WMPO Region.
-Some of these facilities include: the Military Cutoff Extension MUP which includes a portion on Market Street from Station Road to Middle Sound Loop Road (project is under construction); a Market Street MUP from Middle Sound Loop Road to Marsh Oaks Drive, part of the U-4902D Access Management Improvements (project is under construction); a MUP connection from Ogden Business Lane to the Military Cutoff Extension MUP; bicycle and pedestrian crossings at Market and Gordon as well as Military Cutoff and Gordon; the U-5732 (US 17 Corridor Improvements) in Hampstead includes biycle and pedestrian facilities.
+Some of these facilities include: the Military Cutoff Extension MUP which includes a portion on Market Steet from Station Road to Middle Sound Loop Road (project is under construction); a Market Street MUP from Middle Sound Loop Road to Marsh Oaks Drive, part of the U-4902D Access Management Improvements (project is under construction); a MUP connection from Ogden Business Lane to the Military Cutoff Extension MUP; bicycle and pedestrian crossings at Market and Gordon as well as Military Cutoff and Gordon; the U-5732 (US 17 Corridor Improvements) in Hampstead includes biycle and pedestrian facilities.
 Additionally, all proposed roadway projects in the 2045 MTP include bicycle and pedestrian facilities in their cross sections which make them eligible to be included in the roadway design per NCDOT's 2019 update to its Complete Streets policy.